kevinsogo/compgen/docs/HELP.md

 - For kg kontest, instead of relpath, "go to directory and run there".

 - Allow non-kg formats in `kg kontest`.
 Its entry in `problems` could basically contain the `details.json`, at least those which are required.

+- study setuptools versioning

+- kg-make-checker to return a standalone checker program from !diff.xxx, and that it can receive args.

+- override lang commands on details.json

 - Interactive editor for seating arrangements. (maybe, kcvajgf.github.io, also maybe vue.js or something.)